 Foreign Language testing is an exception to the schedule outlined above.
 Credit by Examination for Spanish I, II, and III and Vietnamese I, and II will be held on individual intermediate and high school campuses.
-Students (grade 8-12) who have prior instruction in a foreign language through an elementary Spanish or bilingual program, who studied a language in another country, or were enrolled in an after school or summer language program are required to demonstrate 70% mastery on a Credit by Exam in order to earn high school credit.
-The length of time spent in the coursework is not a determining factor to be eligible for the 70% scores (TAC 74.24).
 Students without prior instruction must scores at least 80 on the Spanish Credit by Exam.
 Students may register for the exam in the school counseling office.
 The actual passing grade will be recorded on the student's transcript.
 The score will be included in the calculation of the student's GPA.
-If the score is less than 70, it is not recorded on the transcript.
+If the score is less than 80, it is not recorded on the transcript.